from Cereal Heiress to Winter White House

-In the hope of turning the estate into a Winter Whitehouse for future Presidents and dignitaries, her will bequeathed the house to the United States Government.
-Unfortunately, it was deemed too expensive to maintain, so the mansion was given back to the Post Foundation.
-Initially slated for demolition, Mar-A-Lago fortunately gained landmark status in 1980, at the beginning of landmarking in Palm Beach.
+In the hope of turning the estate into a Winter Whitehouse for future Presidents and foreign dignitaries, Mrs. Post’s Will bequeathed the house to the United States Government.
+As was the case with similar “gifts” of huge mansions to public organizations, Mar-a-Lago was deemed too expensive to maintain, and it was given back to the Post Foundation.
+Mar-A-Lago fortunately gained landmark status in 1980, at the beginning of landmarking in Palm Beach, which saved the mansion.

 This is a historical lecture, not a political one.